 This brings us swiftly onto the chapters central section, that involving Beorn.
 The company is still in the middle of nowhere with no supplies and a long way to go, so they need some more help.
 We get introduced to Beorn bit-by-bit, learning lots of important things about him before he ever actually appears, the most important being that he is a “skin-changer” which, as a horrified Gandalf insists in an overblown manner, does not mean he is a taxidermist (and woe betide anyone who makes such a mistake, apparently, though Beorn is not adverse to skinning wolves as we’ll find out).

 The idea of a human who can change his form into that of an animal is, as you might guess, a very old idea, going back to even pre-literature times.
 Plenty of ancient traditions feature anthropomorphic deities who turn into animals for earthbound adventures and we’ve briefly touched already on the Germanic origins of the were-wolf concept.
 Even Irish myth carries the concept in The Children of Lir.
 But Beorn is something a bit different.
-In literature, shapeshifting of this kind is typically a curse of some kind, or is used for evil purposes.
+In literature, shapeshifting of this kind is typically a curse of some description, or is used for evil purposes.
 Shape shifters are tricky, deceptive, and often murderous characters.
 Elsewhere in the Tolkien works, you only have to look at Sauron in The Silmarillion, the “Lord of Werewolves”, for an example.

 Like Beorn’s apiary skills, with “Queer Lodgings” full of bees, hornets, drones, hives, buzzing and numerous applications of honey.
 And these are no ordinary honeymakers, these are “bigger than your thumb” and shine “like fiery gold“.
 Indeed, so large are they, that they don’t collect honey from fields, but from all-out “bee-pastures“.
 Beorn needs the honey, as he puts it in everything, including food that may or may not have magical properties.
 Tolkien’s depiction of these somewhat giant insects as mostly useful beings is at odds with what will come in the next chapter and provides a useful contrast between what lurks in Mirkwood and what buzzes around nearby.
 For the record, the largest bee species that we know is the Megachile pluto, an Indonesian native that can reach 1.5 inches in length and 2.5 in width (wing to wing) which would be there or thereabouts for what Tolkien is describing, though I don’t suppose he was aware of the Megachile.
 Hornets can get a bit bigger, with the Asian giant hornet, also known as the “yak-killer” (!)
 1.8 by 3.0 inches.